paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: junit:junit  4.12
- - a level        1 dependency among 1 (possibly transitive) uses

-2014-12-04 16:17  4.12 ***
+   - a level 1 dependencies among 1 (possibly transitive) uses 2014-12-04 16:17  4.12 ***

 ========================================================================
 Presently in use: log4j:log4j  1.2.12
- - a level        1 dependency among 4 (possibly transitive) uses

-2012-05-26 09:43  1.2.17
+   - a level 1 dependencies among 4 (possibly transitive) uses 2012-05-26 09:43  1.2.17
 2010-03-31 04:25  1.2.16
 2007-08-30 17:41  1.2.15